lauken13/mrpkit/README.md

 # mrp-kit
 Tools and tutorials for multi-level regression and post-stratification of survey data

+# Oct 1, 2020

+Issue RE spec : current spec:
+fit_rstanarm
+fit_brms
+fit_lme4

+Suggestion: one function called fit:
+- with other method any model we want would need to be a dependency.
+- User loads a package and provides us with whatever is needed to get that to run
+- Other than posteriors we don't really need much from these packages.
+- R -> more of a grammar, nice from a workflow perspective
+- M -> What would the imputs be?
+Would be producing fitted model object.
+- L -> What about lme4?
+- J -> Do we want to implement it?
+Should that be R responsibility?
+A lot for us to implement that bootstrapping.
+- L -> Helper function/common methods examples + documentation on how you do your own!
+- M -> In Stan ran up into this in the same way with distributions, implemented common ones and then documented how to generalize
+- J -> If we want to generalize this, the poststratify function might need different input.
+- J -> Why not take into account the predictions?
+- L -> From a user perspective it might be easier to specify fit_brms, fit_rstanarm, fit_lme4, fit_bart

+- What plots do we want to support?
+(Lauren to scribble estimates)
+- Research how to bootstrap lme4 - looks like lme4 has a bootstrap component in it (https://rdrr.io/cran/lme4/man/bootMer.html)
+- Start with brms so we know what we need for lme4/bart and we know rstanarm will be synonymous.
+- posterior_epred, new levels allowed to be TRUE, var is guassian
+- Still unresolved questions like the multinomial case.
+>> Jonah left <<
+R: on the paper.
+We have a rmd file for the paper.
+Some of the content is a bit old.
+We have a grammar of MRP that is agnostic similarly to the package like grammar of graphics
+M: A taxonomy of a set of things in your universe plus a rules about how they are combined.
+Test data is cat survey
+Survey
+Population
+Map
+Model
+Predict
+Poststratify

+To do:
+Need to resolve issues:
+M -> need a list of pairs
+  -> plus some helper functions to help Jonah for checking.
+  -> helper functions for munging
+L -> What plots do we want to support?
+(Lauren to scribble estimates)

+Future to do:
+J to look at survey fit assuming certain things about the map -> it won't be in the map if it's not in the survey and popn

 # Sept 24, 2020
 Jonah shows the spec he wrote
 Two ways of  creating an object